TATI Online Art Therapy

 Support the Centre

-We are committed to be part of the movement that aims to make mental health services affordable and accessible.
-Our therapeutic arts sessions are free of charge or by donation.
+We are committed to making mental health services affordable and accessible.
+Our art therapy sessions are accessed by donation.
+We won’t turn anyone away due to lack of funds.
 For those who wish to support the ongoing work of the TATI Student Art Therapy Centre, please consider donating through this link.